 Representation review

-The council is conducting a representation review, which it is required to do every six years.
+In 2024, the council conducted a representation review, which it is required to do every six years.
 The last review was in 2018.

 The review is crucial to ensure compliance with the Local Electoral Act 2001 (LEA) and the principles outlined in the Local Government Act 2002 (LGA).

-In this review, the council must consider several key factors, including fair representation, effective representation, and communities of interest.
+The process includes public consultation to gather feedback from the community, with changes in council representation to take effect for the next triennial elections.
+The council must consider several key factors, including fair representation, effective representation, and communities of interest.
 Factors such as population data, demographic trends and projected population growth are all considered.

 Elected members